Belmont Stakes Odds & News

 Secretariat’s 31-length victory in the 1973 Belmont Stakes established the world record for a mile and a half on dirt at 2:24 and will forever remain in the memories of the fans of the horse races.

-Qualifying for the Belmont Stakes is a little different from making the grade for the previous two Triple Crown races but still requires a thoroughbred horse to be three years old and come in at a weight of 126 pounds for colts and 121 pounds for fillies.
+Qualifying for the Belmont is a little different from making the grade for the previous two Triple Crown races but still requires a thoroughbred horse to be three years old and come in at a weight of 126 pounds for colts and 121 pounds for fillies.

 The 2020 contest also marked the first time in history that the Belmont Stakes served as the Triple Crown’s opening leg, with its running length shortened accordingly to 11⁄8 miles.

-Belmont Stakes Results
+Belmont Stakes Past Winner

 Get the latest news about the third and final jewel of the Triple Crown and the last chance to be part of the most exciting prestigious event with the latest Belmont Stakes Entries, Racing news, Belmont Odds & Belmont Stakes Results at Horse Racing Tote.